South Dakota State Flower

 Pasque Flower facts by State Flowers of the USA Coloring Book

 Pasque Flower photograph by LoggaWiggler.
-This work is free for commercial use, no attribution required.

 USA Facts for Kids Photo Credits